susmit31/MedNotes/README.md

 # MedNotes
 Just a little repo to store my notes from the last-day cramming sessions for my MBBS finals.
 Ended up adding to these even after the finals tho.
+ The topics are arranged kinda randomly but thanks to LaTeX there's a nice table of contents which you can use to navigate through the material with relative ease.

+ Disclaimer: While I've taken much care to compile these nuggets of useful information, it's unlikely that they're devoid of errors.
+ All the errors herein are my own.
+Use at your own peril.

 ## Major resources
 ### General